Skip to main content

 "Show me what tables are available, then count the users created this month"

-Configure SQL Tools (optional):
+Configure SQL Tools (required to enable):

 # mxcp-site.yml